 Rail Europe – The one-stop shop for train travel – the #1 distributor for European TRAIN TICKETS & RAIL Passes, covering over 50 European train companies.
 On top of that, they offer sightseeing products making it, even easier to plan your trip around Europe by train.

 Omio – your gateway to trains, buses, and flights.
 All in one place.
 I suggest using it especially for booking train tickets for Italy or Germany.

 Flixbus – I’ve used it several times during my trips through Germany, Austria, or even from Belgium to The Netherlands.
 They cover so many destinations and they really do offer super low prices.
 Just make sure to book ahead of time for a low price, and get used to the idea that you might have to wait for the bus to come.

 GetYourGuide – from city tours to city passes, virtual tours, and day trips, you’ll find everything you want here.
 I loved their policy during the Coronavirus outbreak and the fact that they’ve made it super easy to get your money back.
 By booking in advance you’ll get the chance to get discounts on many of their tours and tickets.

 Klook.com – original from Hong Kong this business is shortly expanding everywhere around the world.
-You’ll find it handy especially when you will travel through Asia, and I’ve used it for booking our Handbook experience in Seoul for a great discount.
-They look for really great and fun experiences in every city they offer experiences for and constantly update their packages.
+You’ll find it handy especially when you will travel through Asia.
+I’ve used it for booking our Handbook experience in Seoul for a great discount.
+They always have a wide variety of great and fun experiences in every city they offer experiences for and constantly update their packages.

 HOTELS & ACCOMMODATION